Walking Tour to the Red Fort of Delhi

 Crossing the Chatta Chowk bazaar on the Eve of Eid

 Beyond the barbican of the Red Fort was a bazaar street, Chatta Chowk.
 The street eventually led to an imposing inner gateway that now houses a museum.
-There were still many tourists - Indian nationals come to see the monuments of their own nation.
-Although I imagine the Red Fort might be a lot more bustling if it were not the eve of Eid.
+There were still many tourists, Indian nationals who had come to see the monuments of their own nation.
+I imagine the Red Fort might be a lot more bustling if it were not the eve of Eid.

 It was clearly a reign that could afford to pour beauty and grace everywhere.
 You could believe that the Mughal empire produced almost a quarter of the total wealth of the entire world, in its time.